mlrun/mlrun/docs/change-log/_index.md

 - Support GitHub fine grained tokens.

 #### Documentation
-- Restructured, and new content
+- Restructured, and new content.

 #### Feature store
 - Support Redis as an online feature set for storey engine only.
 (See [Redis target store](../data-prep/ingest-data-fs.html#redis-target-store).)